git/git.github.io/rev_news/drafts/edition-44.md

-Taylor Blau, who has been using Vim with the editorconfig-vim plugin for years, supported the patch and the choice of settings that Brian had written in the ".editorconfig" file.
+Taylor Blau, who has been using Vim with the editorconfig-vim plugin for years, supported the patch and the choice of settings that Brian had written in the `.editorconfig` file.
 He suggested adding a guideline to enforce at most 72 characters per line in commit messages.

-Junio Hamano, the Git maintainer, also replied to Brian wondering how to keep the content of the file in sync with the [".clang-format" file](https://github.com/git/git/blob/master/.clang-format) that is already part of the project and can be used through the `style` Makefile target.
+Junio Hamano, the Git maintainer, also replied to Brian wondering how to keep the content of the file in sync with the [`.clang-format` file](https://github.com/git/git/blob/master/.clang-format) that is already part of the project and can be used through the `style` Makefile target.

 Brian replied to Junio that `make style` is not run automatically and only formats C code, not Perl, Python, shell code and commit messages.
-Brian also said that he had trouble running `make style` as it invokes clang-format as a git subcommand.
+Brian also said that he had trouble running `make style` as it invokes `clang-format` as a Git subcommand.

-Junio replied that he would have liked if there was a tool that could "generate clang-format configuration from the section for C language in any EditorConfig file", but in case there isn't he is ok with maintaining both config files.
+Junio replied that in an ideal dream-world, an EditorConfig driven tool solution to "generate clang-format configuration from the section for C language in any EditorConfig file" already existed, but otherwise he would be "perfectly OK if the plan is to manually keep them (loosely) in sync".

-Eric Sunshine then pointed Brian to [git-clang-format](https://llvm.org/svn/llvm-project/cfe/trunk/tools/clang-format/git-clang-format) which integrates clang-format with Git, so that clang-format can be run on the changes in current files or a specific commit.
+Eric Sunshine then pointed Brian to [git-clang-format](https://llvm.org/svn/llvm-project/cfe/trunk/tools/clang-format/git-clang-format) which integrates `clang-format` with Git, so that clang-format can be run on the changes in current files or a specific commit.

-This prompted Peff and Brian to discuss possible improvements in Debian or Git that would make git-clang-format work better.
+This prompted Peff and Brian to discuss possible improvements in Debian or Git that would make `git-clang-format` work better.

-Responding to Junio, Brian suggested adding a script to check that ".editorconfig" and ".clang-format" were kept in sync, but Junio replied that adding a comment in both files saying that they should be kept in sync would be enough.
+Responding to Junio, Brian suggested adding a script to check that `.editorconfig` and `.clang-format` were kept in sync, but Junio replied that adding a comment in both files saying that they should be kept in sync would be enough.